After studying to become an electronic engineer Adriaan van Oosterom

 In September 2003 he was invited to join the Department of Cardiology of the Centre Hospitalier Universitaire Vaudois (CHUV), Lausanne; Switzerland, where he was subsequently appointed Professor of Experimental Cardiology.
 From his base at the Institute of Signal Processing of the Ecole Polytechnique Fédérale de Lausanne (EPFL) he was involved in research on the electric activity of the heart, with special focus on atrial fibrillation.

-for Neuroscience of the Radboud
+for Brain, Cognition and Behaviour of the Radboud

 University in Nijmegen, the Netherlands.